mgouzenko/micro-pp/README.md

 A tiny but fast, scalable and multithreaded web framework for C++.

+Micro++ is a derivative work of the example ASIO HTTP Server 4 (Copyright (c) 2003-2011 Chris Kohlhoff)

+Micro++ is thus distributed under the Boost Software License, Version 1.0.
+(See http://www.boost.org/LICENSE_1_0.txt)

 ## Style Guidelines

 * All classes and non-class-member functions should be in the micro:: namespace